build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 | ToC |
 |-----|

 Storing your secrets and parameters in Secrets Manager and Parameter Store respectively is the best way to keep them secure, highly available and accessible to all your AWS Services.
-Quick and simple, it saves the trouble of having to have info stored on your local machine, or worse still add the secrets to your git repo, a huge no-no and likely to get you excoriated by all those who discover them.
-Traditionally in a lambda you could access the data through an SDK call; fine, but it could involve making the call every time your lambda runs, which can add unnecessary cost.
+Quick and simple, it saves the trouble of needing info stored on your local machine, or worse still add the secrets to your git repo, a huge no-no and likely to get you excoriated by all those who discover them.
+Traditionally in a lambda you could access this data through an SDK call; fine, but it could involve making the call every time your lambda runs, which can add unnecessary cost.
 Cache the variable inside the lambda?
 OK, but now you're using a lambda with insecure, or perhaps stale secrets.
 Far from ideal.

 Enter the [AWS Parameters and Secrets Lambda Extension](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_lambda.html).